-Elementary school students in grades 2-8 are administered the MAP Assessment three times a year to measure growth.
-Pre K and Kindergarten students are administered the BRIGANCE developmental screenings.
-Parents are given feedback as to how their child is scoring at the end of the year.
+- Pre-Kindergarten 3, Pre-Kindergarten 4, and Kindergarten Students are administered the BRIGANCE developmental screening in the fall and/or spring. - Elementary students in grades 2-8 are administered the NWEA MAP Assessment three times a year to measure growth.
+Grades 3, 5, and 7 also take the MAP Science Assessment each spring.
+Parents are given feedback as to how their child is scoring after each assessment.